Leoric01/JavaJWTTokenAndEmail/README.md

 ## Overview

 This project demonstrates a Spring Boot application for user authentication with JWT-based security.
 It includes user signup, login, email verification, and basic error handling.
+This basic setup is also probably going to be used as a base for my future projects with registrations.

 ## Features